eh8/acstor/levelup/README.md

 You've now deployed an application using Azure Kubernetes Service and Azure Container Storage, backed by local NVMe drives with volume replication enabled!

+> Remember to delete your resource groups once you have finished this activity!

-## Manage volumes and storage pools
+## Appendix: managing volumes and storage pools

 In this section, you'll learn how to check the available capacity of ephemeral disk, how to detach and reattach a persistent volume, how to expand or delete a